dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

 Grid weighting
 ~~~~~~~~~~~~~~

 When computing continuous statistics on a regular large scale or global latitude-longitude grid, weighting may be applied in order to compensate for the meridian convergence toward higher latitudes.
 Grid square area weighting or weighting based on the cosine of the latitude are two configuration options in both point-stat and grid-stat.
-See :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>` for more information.
+See :ref:`Data IO MET Configuration File Options` for more information.

 Neighborhood methods
 ~~~~~~~~~~~~~~~~~~~~